yixinlok/pinball/README.md

 # Pinball
-This is a pinball game using C meant to be directly run on a ARM DE1-SoC computer.
+This is a pinball game for a ARM DE1-SoC computer - physics engine and renderer all implemented from scratch with C!

 Press the space bar to start and the ball will directly spawn from the spawn point at the top of the screen in a random direction.
 The flippers are also controlled using the space bar.